ACLS Certification - Official Site | Powered by CPR.com

 A Case to Illustrate Increased ICP

+To see how this three-compartment pathophysiology works in practice, let’s look closely at the blood compartment.
 A patient presents with respiratory acidosis.
 This presentation is fairly common in patients with emphysema and chronic obstructive pulmonary disease (COPD) and occurs when the amount of carbon dioxide (CO2) in the body increases.

 Respiratory acidosis can eventually lead to increased intracranial pressure.